 I don’t have a cherry pitter, so I score the fruit around the center with a knife, pull it open and remove the pit with my fingers.
 You can also use a straw or a chopstick to push the pit out the end of the cherry.

 Preheat the oven to 375º.
 While the oven is preheating, halve and pit the cherries.
 Be sure and catch all the juice.
-Once pitted, sprinkle the cherries with 2 tablespoons of sugar and the juice from 1/2 a lemon.
+Once pitted, sprinkle the cherries with 2 tablespoons of granulated sugar and the juice from half a lemon.
 Gently stir to coat the cherries.

 Butter four ramekins and divide the cherries equally into the ramekins.